iAmEmanuele/sticky_header_reordering_list/README.md

 ---

-This library is designed to provide a flexible way to manage sticky headers and reorderable lists in Flutter applications.
+This library is designed to provide a flexible way to manage sticky headers and reordering lists in Flutter applications.